 Of course, the way tomato benefits sexual health and cheese can turn on your sense of attraction goes on at a subconscious level.

-But sitting down to share a dish with the aroma of summer, the burst of cherry tomatoes on your tongue, the sensual combination of creamy mozzarella and buttery olive oil, this is what makes this dish sexy to me.
+But sitting down to share a dish with the aroma of summer, the burst of cherry tomatoes on your tongue, the sensual combination of creamy mozzarella and buttery olive oil, is what makes this dish sexy to me.

 What goes well with a Caprese salad?